grammyjs/website/site/docs/plugins/runner.md

 grammY runner consists of three things: a source, a runner, and a sink.
 The source pulls in updates, the sink consumes updates, and the runner configures and connects the two.

-> An in-depth description on how the runner workds internally can be found [down here](#how-it-works-behind-the-scenes).
+> An in-depth description on how the runner works internally can be found [down here](#how-it-works-behind-the-scenes).

 Each of these three parts can be configured through various options.
 This can reduce the network traffic, let you specify allowed updates, and more.